IBM/prompt-declaration-language/README.md

 ## Additional Notes and Future Work

-- Currently, the parameters for calling models are hard-wired to the following.
-In the future, we will support user-provided parameters.
-    - decoding_method="greedy",
-    - max_new_tokens=200,
-    - min_new_tokens=1,
-    - repetition_penalty=1.07
+- Currently, model blocks only support the [text generation](https://bam.res.ibm.com/docs/api-reference#text-generation) interface of BAM.

 - Only simple GETs are supported for API calls currently (see example: `examples/hello/weather.json`).
 We plan to more fully support API calls in the future.